iamkennethhuang/CircleWashWeb-Admin/README.md

 ![RBAC diagram](readmeImages/rbac.png)

 The diagram above is constructed with three main sections: type of user, role, and permissions.
 I will demonstrate each user’s role and permissions.
 First, the owner of the corporation has the highest authority, which he/she is assigned to the role of admin.
 And, the admin has all page and operation permissions.
 Second, the circle wash laundromat worker and delivery driver have the role of support.
 Support is capable of viewing the dashboard page, individual report file page, individual case solution page, and individual case page.
-On the individual case page, support is able to communicate with customers through the customercare@circlewash.net email.
+On the individual case page, support is able to communicate with customers through the company email.
 On the individual solution page, support is able to create solutions 1, 5, and 6.
 All the possible solution is shown below.

 | Solution number | Solution Details | Solution Result |
 | --- | --- | --- |